 I adore this book, but haven't looked at it in a decade

-― honkin' on joey kramer (underrated aerosmith bootlegs I have owned), Wednesday, 3 November 2010 00:55 (eight years ago) link
+― honkin' on joey kramer (underrated aerosmith bootlegs I have owned), Wednesday, 3 November 2010 00:55 (nine years ago) link

 what is the 'contemplative life isnt for everyone' part?